yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Compile expressions**{#setting-compile-expressions} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Determines whether the expressions should be compiled when running queries.
-In case compilation is enabled, the queries using identical expressions may run faster with compiled expressions.
+   Defines whether to compile expressions when running queries.
+With compilation enabled, queries that use identical expressions may run faster by using compiled expressions.

    Use this setting in combination with [Min count to compile expression](#setting-min-count-to-compile-expression).